Boof2015/astra/README.md

 ## Astra API

 An optional local REST API lets external tools read the current track, playback position, and cover art, or control playback.
 Loopback only, bearer token auth, disabled by default.
 See the [API docs](https://github.com/Boof2015/astra/wiki/Astra-API) for details.

+## Parallax

+Play the same music in perfect sync across multiple machines on your local network.
+One machine hosts and controls playback; any number of others join as speakers and stay locked to it.
+A guided setup walks each machine through its role, speakers are paired with a PIN over the LAN, and per-speaker delay tuning corrects anything that sounds early or late.
+Playback stays gapless across track boundaries on every speaker.
+Local network only, no accounts, no cloud.

+Parallax is opt-in and still experimental (though stable) enable it from the Experimental section of Settings to reveal its controls.

 ## Experimental